Every year, we look for new and fun ways to decorate Easter eggs.

 Creative Ways to Decorate Easter Eggs

-Looking for unique ways to decorate Easter eggs?
-If so, you have to try A Joyful Riot‘s idea of turning Easter eggs into super cute gumball machines!
+You have to try A Joyful Riot‘s idea of turning Easter eggs into super cute gumball machines!
 They’re so work, and a fun Easter craft!

 What Supplies Do I Need To Decorate Easter Eggs?